 Recognition Boards in each classroom celebrate the achievements of individual pupils who have gone above and beyond in their efforts in school.
-The children are encouraged to nominate each other as well as contribution from all members of school staff.
-These boards are refreshed every week to give children the opportunity to have their name and achievement added to the board before being refreshed again the following week.
+The children are encouraged to nominate each other as well as contributions from all members of school staff.